vLAR-group/GrabS/README.md

 We conduct **chair** segmentation on ScanNet and S3DIS datasets.
 To train an object-centric network for chair, we resume SDF data [link](https://drive.google.com/drive/folders/1qE0Nukw5FcWUqnOR1RUL6gmMgPeFtG73?usp=sharing) from EFEM.

-In addition, we create a synthetic dataset and segment multiple categories on it.
+In addition, we create a synthetic dataset and segment it into multiple categories.
 To collect the training data of the object-centric network for multiple classes, we first download the watertight mesh from [link](https://s3.eu-central-1.amazonaws.com/avg-projects/occupancy_networks/data/watertight.zip), then follow EFEM to install and use [GAPS](https://github.com/tomfunkhouser/gaps) to compute Ground Truth SDF.
 The watertight mesh folder should be manually reorganized like this:
 ```shell script